 A good way to save money is to look for specials or coupons for food purchases and any other necessities.
 If your Bombay needs to be spayed/neutered, look for low-cost veterinary services.
 Some veterinary practices have specific days where they do basic surgeries, like spaying/neutering, at significant discounts.

-If you need a pet sitter, ask a family member or friend who knows your Bombay to stay with your beloved kitty while you’re away; this will keep you from spending a large amount of money on pet boarding, plus, your Bombay will be happier with that choice.
+If you need a pet sitter, ask a family member or friend who knows your Bombay to stay with your beloved kitty while you’re away; this will keep you from spending a large amount of money on pet boarding, and your Bombay will be happier with that choice.

 Your expenses will largely be up to you in terms of how much you want to spend on certain items.
 You can buy top-of-the-line automatic litter boxes that clean themselves or the most expensive cat condo on the market.
-You don’t, however, need to spend an astronomical amount on such things—but you certainly can if you want to!
+You don’t need to spend an astronomical amount on such things—but you certainly can if you want to!

 The most important factors are keeping your cat happy with playing and providing premium cat food.
 Take your Bombay for regular checkups once or twice a year, and don’t forget about flea, tick, and heartworm monthly medications.